Alex-Kalinin-jr/micro/README.md

 After the migration you may want to fill app by automatically generated data. for that purpose fill lists in db_data.py, then adjust init_db in database.py, and finally run:
 - **docker-compose exec educ_db_service python3 filling_data.py**

+### HTTPS
+Now there are self-made SSL-certificates and apporpriate nginx-configuration.
+Due to this, the connection *https://localhost* will be insecure.
+Just go into advanced and follow the site.
+If you want to deploy app in production, change them with CA-certificates and readjust your nginx.conf.